 Sceptic, Robert Stone, uses his website to denounce Karen as a fraud.
 Stating that anyone who attends séances and is deceived by trickery is a moron.

-That infuriated Paul Lovatt, a highly respected lawyer, who witnessed his wife’s grandfather materialise at a Karen Wilson séance.
-He declared, "Spirits have a voice; they should be allowed to use it regardless of a death certificate."
+That statement infuriated Paul Lovatt, a highly respected lawyer, who witnessed his wife’s grandfather materialise at a Karen Wilson séance.
+He declared.
+"Spirits have a voice; they should be allowed to use it regardless of a death certificate."

 Stone wants a professional illusionist and an escapologist on the show.
 He is claiming that they can produce the same paranormal phenomenon that fraudulent mediums use on gullible clients.